spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/2-stream-application-dsl.md

 ---
 path: 'feature-guides/streams/stream-application-dsl/'
 title: 'Stream Application DSL'
-description: 'How to use the Stream Application DSL'
+description: 'Learn how to use the Stream Application DSL'
 ---

 # Stream Application DSL